ale-ians/Zillow_Capstone/README.md

     - xgboost
     - streamlit

-6. How to Run
+6. How to Run:

-   Launch Streamlit App
+   Launch Streamlit App for dashboard:
         streamlit run dashboard.py
         exit with ^c

+    Step by step of process:
     Run notebooks Capstone.ipynb

+    Pipeline:
+    Run run.py

    7. Results
-    Example output for ZIP 80134:
+       Example output for ZIP 80134

-    Mean Absolute Error (Test): $8,732
+       Random Forest: $8,893
+       XGBoost: $9,364

     Key Findings:

-    Median MAE across all ZIPs: ~$12,000
-    Highest MAE ZIP Codes appeared to be in smaller ZIP Codes to the West, in the mountains, or newer communities along the Front Range.
+      Highest MAE ZIP Codes appeared to be in smaller ZIP Codes to the West, in the mountains, or newer/smaller communities along the Front Range.
-    Areas like North Field in Denver which has a large number of new builds over a smaller area.
+      Areas like North Field in Denver which have a large number of new builds over a smaller area.

 8. Limitations and Future Work
-    - Models were trained per ZIP; pooling data and creating areas like West Mountains, Front Range, and Eastern Plains may improve the results.
+    - Models were trained per ZIP; Separating the state into thirds and creating areas like West Mountains, Front Range, and Eastern Plains may improve the results.
     - Access to greater detail data may help create a better all around tool.
 Using the Multiple Listing Service (MLS) to access home size, number of bedrooms, number of bathrooms could create a more accurate picture for individual homes.